 The coach and the client are able to build rapport and interact verbally and non-verbally.

 However, this mode isn’t always necessary and can be distracting when diving into deep topics.
 Mainly because technology is still not like real-life, which leaves room for interpretation, which could interfere with deep sharing.

 I'll show you what I mean.

 We’re programmed to build trust when we can look into someone’s eyes and feel that they’re mirroring back our emotions and looking at us in a safe way (however we interpret safe).
-Well, depending on how the devices are positioned, it may not always seem like the body language is on point on screen.
-This interferes with a safe environment that we all need in order to become vulnerable - which is where real insights comes from.
+Well, depending on how the devices are positioned, it may not always seem like the body language is on point on the screen.
+This interferes with a safe environment that we all need in order to become vulnerable - which is where real insights come from.

 If you’re someone who prefers to see your coach, this can be overcome by speaking about the technology openly.
 For example, when I’m on a video call with a client, I’ll err on over-communicating about anything that the screen cuts off but could impact how my client interprets my attention.
 Like if an animal wanders into the room, or if I’m taking notes or keeping track of time.